BartmanAbyss/vscode-amiga-debug/README.md

   - License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
   - This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

+## Caveats
+- sometimes when you're multiplying 2 WORDs together, `gcc` tries to use a (slow) 32-bit multiply.
+So if you have performance-critical multiplications, consider using the `muluw` and `mulsw` functions from `gcc8_c_support.h`

 ## Known Issues

-* package.json fertigmachen.
+* finish package.json fertigmachen.
 Configs, settings, ...
 * store assembly breakpoints in one "virtual" file in breakpointMap (how?!)
 * when stepping out of IRQ handler, stack frames are corrupt until next step
 * disassemble address always creates new disassembly even if just stepping. check title of current disassembly window if current PC is in range.